CPS 721: An Introduction

 Parse natural language noun phrases or sentences and identify the sources

-Solve planning problems using a simple depth-first planner, including ability
+Solve planning problems using a simple iterative depth-first planner, including ability

 to implement preconditions of actions and their successor state axioms